Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Day 1 – The touristy experience: Nara Park

 Arrive by train from Kyoto or Osaka in the morning.
-Grab some provisions from Vie de France [Google Maps location] (at Nara Station) to fuel your exploration.
+To fuel your exploration, grab some provisions from Vie de France [Google Maps location] (at Nara Station).
 Then drop your luggage at your accommodation.

 Hire a bicycle [Google Maps location] and start your exploration with a visit to the Kōfuku-ji temple complex [Google Maps location].
-Its Five-Storied Pagoda (Gojunoto) was originally built in the 8th century, with the current structure dating from the year 1426.
+Its Five-Storied Pagoda (Gojunoto) was initially built in the 8th century, with the current structure dating from 1426.
 Its Northern Round Hall (Hokuendo) is more than 800 years old.

 kōfuku ji gojunoto in nara